-- 192The impact Neighbourhood Plan policies have on influencing the shape and direction of development across the Plan area during the Plan period will be monitored by Sandiacre Parish Council. - 193 If it is apparent that any policy in this Plan has unintended consequences, or is ineffective, it will be reviewed.
-It is the expectation of the Neighbourhood Plan group and the Parish Council that there will be a review of the Plan 5 years after it has been made. - 194 Any amendments to the Plan will only be made following consultation with EBC, local residents and other statutory stake holders, as required by legislation.
+- 192 The impact Neighbourhood Plan policies have on influencing the shape and direction of development across the Plan area during the Plan period will be monitored by Sandiacre Parish Council. - 193 If it is apparent that any policy in this Plan has unintended consequences, or is ineffective, it will be reviewed.
+The Parish Council will consider whether any review of the Neighbourhood Plan is necessary following adoption of the Core Strategy Review 2022-2037 by Erewash Borough Council.
+Following that initial review, it is the expectation of the Neighbourhood Plan Group and the Parish Council that there will be a further review of the Neighbourhood Plan five years later. - 194 Any amendments to the Plan will only be made following consultation with EBC, local residents and other statutory stake holders, as required by legislation.